 Leviticus 26:39: “Because of their iniquity, and also because of the iniquities of their fathers they shall rot away like them.”

-However, there are other texts, which are absolutely crucial for sorting out what the Bible means in those first texts.
+However, there are other texts that are absolutely crucial for sorting out what the Bible means in those first texts.

 Deuteronomy 24:16: “Fathers shall not be put to death because of their children, nor shall children be put to death because of their fathers.
 Each one shall be put to death for his own sin.”